 2. Report sick leave and recovery to the company doctor or health and safety agency

-If your employee is calls in sick, report sick leave and recovery to your company doctor or health and safety agency (arbodienst).
+If your employee calls in sick, report sick leave and recovery to your company doctor or health and safety service (arbodienst).
 You must do this within 4 working days.
-If your employee is recovered by then, report this as well.
-If your employee is a temporary agency worker or payroller, you do not have to do anything.
+If your employee has recovered by then, report this as well.
+You do not have to do anything if your employee is a temporary agency worker or payroller.

 Sometimes you will have to register your employee as sick with the UWV (Uitvoeringsinstituut Werknemersverzekeringen).
 You must do so if: